Above the Black Alley

 they’d throw us back out

-sometimes i could count lice shinny up the strands of hair in front of me
+sometimes i could count lice shinny up the strands of hair in front

 and though I’ve only been in jail twice